You are here

 Full announcements for the R21 here.

-NIH Funding for Ethical, Legal, and Social Implications (ELSI) of Genomic Research
+Ethical, Legal, and Social Implications (ELSI) of Genomic Research

 The NIH seeks applications that propose to study the ethical, legal, and social implications of human genome research.
 Areas of research interest include genomic research, genomic health care, broader societal issues, and legal, regulatory, and public policy issues.

-NIH Funding for Improving Quality of Care and Quality of Life for Persons with Alzheimer's Disease and Related Dementias at the End of Life
+Improving Quality of Care and Quality of Life for Persons with Alzheimer's Disease and Related Dementias at the End of Life

-NIH Funding for Addressing Health Disparities in NIDDK Diseases
+Addressing Health Disparities in NIDDK Diseases

 The NIH invites research projects to improve understanding of the causes of high priority diseases in the United States and reducing/eliminating health disparities.